 Share-based employee compensation.
 We recognize in the financial statements the grant-date fair value of stock options and other equity-based compensation issued to employees.
 Determining the appropriate fair-value model and calculating the fair value of share-based awards at the date of grant requires judgment.
-We utilize the Black-Scholes option pricing model to estimate the fair value of employee stock options.
-Option pricing models, including the Black-Scholes model, also require the use of input assumptions, including expected volatility, expected life, expected dividend rate, and expected risk-free rate of return.
+We utilize the Black-Scholes option pricing model to estimate the fair value of employee stock options, and the Monte Carlo model to estimate the fair value of employee performance restricted stock units that include a total shareholder return ("TSR") performance condition.
+These pricing models also require the use of input assumptions, including expected volatility, expected life, expected dividend rate, and expected risk-free rate of return.
 We utilize historical volatility as we believe this is reflective of market conditions.
 The expected life of the awards is based on historical exercise patterns.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of awards.
 The dividend yield assumption is based on our history of dividend payouts.
 We develop an estimate of the number of share-based awards that will be forfeited due to employee turnover.
-Changes in the estimated forfeiture rate can have a significant effect on reported share-based compensation, as the effect of adjusting the rate for all expense amortization is recognized in the period the forfeiture estimate is changed.
+Changes in the estimated forfeiture rate can have a significant effect on reported sharebased compensation, as the effect of adjusting the rate for all expense amortization is recognized in the period the forfeiture estimate is changed.
 If the actual forfeiture rate is higher or lower than the estimated forfeiture rate, then an adjustment is made to increase or decrease the estimated forfeiture rate, which will result in a decrease or increase to the expense recognized in the financial statements.
 If forfeiture adjustments are made, they would affect our gross margin and operating expenses.
-We estimate the likelihood and the rate of achievement for performance share-based awards, specifically long-term compensation grants of performance-based restricted stock awards.
+We estimate the likelihood and the rate of achievement for performance share-based awards, specifically long-term compensation grants of performancebased restricted stock awards.
 Changes in the estimated rate of achievement can have a significant effect on reported share-based compensation expenses as the effect of a change in the estimated achievement level is recognized in the period that the likelihood factor changes.
 If adjustments in the estimated rate of achievement are made, they would be reflected in our gross margin and operating expenses.
-At the end of 2016, if all long-term incentive program performance based awards were expected to achieve the maximum payout, we would have recorded an additional \$46.9 million of expense in 2016.
+At the end of 2017, if all long-term incentive program performance based awards were expected to achieve the maximum payout, we would have recorded an additional \$48.8 million of expense in 2017.
 Fluctuations in our stock price can have a significant effect on reported share-based compensation expenses for liability-based awards.
 The impact from fluctuations in our stock price is recognized in the period of the change, and is reflected in our gross margin and operating expenses.
-At December 31, 2016, the accrual for liability-based awards outstanding was \$6.1 million, and is included in accrued compensation in the consolidated balance sheets.
+At December 31, 2017, the accrual for liability-based awards outstanding was \$9.1 million, and is included in accrued compensation in the consolidated balance sheets.